Danim39/music_app/README.md

 after install PyQt6 library you can use The code

-for play music use small words for Enter the name of music
+for play music use small words to Enter the name of music

 Music: